dfperry5/Swift-Mentorship-Program/swiftui/index.md

 The goal will be to let a user select a team of 5 heroes, and fight against 5 that the "computer" selects.
 For the initial pass - the battle will just be random.
 Some improvement may come later!

+In this section we will learn about SwiftUI and use it to compose our app's user interface.

 ### The Repository

 If you want to follow along with the code - check it out [here](https://github.com/dfperry5/SwiftUI-Sample-Marvel).
 Feel free to copy, fork, or whatever you want to follow along!